andreafioraldi/IDAngr/README.md

 + `instance.to_dbg(found_state)`   transfer to the debugger state the evaluated value of the symbolic value created before with sim

 note: memory values are the same that are returned by `state.mem[addr]`

+A more detailed description of the Api can be found in the [angrdbg](https://github.com/andreafioraldi/angrdbg) repo and in my [Bachelor thesis](https://github.com/andreafioraldi/bsc-thesis).

 ## Example